 Norsepower was founded in late 2012 with a mission to reduce the environmental impact of shipping through its Rotor Sail Solution technology.

 Since its establishment, Norsepower has raised more than USD20m to facilitate development, piloting, and commercialisation of the Norsepower Rotor Sail Solution.
-The main investors supporting Norsepower are Power Fund III, OGCI, our first venture capital investor Lifeline Ventures Oy, EAKR Aloitusrahasto Oy, Valve Ventures Oy and Korkia Venture Insight.
+The main investors supporting Norsepower are Power Fund III, OGCI Climate Investments, our first venture capital investor Lifeline Ventures Oy, EAKR Aloitusrahasto Oy, Valve Ventures Oy and Korkia Venture Insight.
 Norsepower is also funded by TEKES – the Finnish Funding Agency for Technology and Innovation, and the European Commission’s Horizon 2020 Framework Programme for Research and Innovation.